 Before making our way to Basel in Switzerland, we didn’t know much about it.
-We had looked up blog posts (including an old guest post we had on this very blog) and everyone had the same points about visiting the cathedral and exploring the old town (which are nice) but there is so much more to Basel, Switzerland.
+We had looked up blog posts and everyone had the same points about visiting the cathedral and exploring the old town (which are nice) but there is so much more to Basel, Switzerland.
 In fact, Basel ended up being one of our favorite cities to visit in Switzerland.

 Basel has a fantastic food scene, beautiful scenery, and excellent green spaces and biking trails.
 While Basel may often be overlooked in favor of Zurich or Lucerne, there are plenty of reasons to visit Basel and put it at the top of your Switzerland itinerary.